Kimoi Kemboi

 E-mail: kimoi at princeton dot edu

-I am a postdoc instructor at Princeton University.
-Previously, I was a postdoctoral fellow at SLMath (Spring 2024) and a member at the IAS (Fall 2023).
-Before that, I was a graduate student at Cornell University advised by Daniel Halpern-Leistner.
+I am an Instructor in Mathematics at Princeton University.
+In Spring 2024, I was a postdoc fellow at MSRI, and in Fall 2023, I was a member at the IAS.
+Before that, I was a graduate student at Cornell University, advised by Daniel Halpern-Leistner.

 My research is in algebraic geometry.
 I am interested in derived categories, geometric invariant theory, noncommutative geometry, and moduli theory.